inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

 proper trace.
-However, if there are multiple kinds of interfaces the node connects with, the set of captured interfaces or physical layer protocols should be narrowed to the ones with the link layer header type specified by the ``pcapNetwork`` parameter.
+However, if there are multiple kinds of interfaces the node connects with, the set of captured interfaces or physical layer protocols should be narrowed to the ones with the link layer header type specified by the :par:`pcapNetwork` parameter.
 It is needed because traffic for all interfaces are included in the trace by default.
 Multiple PCAP recorder modules need to be included in the network to record packets with different link layer headers.
 One PCAP recorder module should only